 Investigational Long-acting HIV Product

 DURECT Corporation has entered into an agreement with Gilead Sciences to develop and commercialize a long-acting injectable HIV investigational product utilizing DURECT’s SABER® technology.
-Under the terms of the agreement, Gilead made an upfront payment to DURECT of $25 million and has made an initial development milestone payment of $10 million, with the potential for up to an additional $75 million in development and regulatory milestones, up to an additional $70 million in sales based milestones, as well as tiered royalties on product sales.
+Under the terms of the agreement, Gilead made an upfront payment to DURECT of $25 million and has made an initial development milestone payment of $10 million, with the potential for up to an additional $65 million in development and regulatory milestones, up to an additional $70 million in sales based milestones, as well as tiered royalties on product sales.
 Gilead has the exclusive option to license additional SABER-based products directed to HIV and HBV for an additional $150 million per product in upfront, development, regulatory, and sales based milestones, as well as tiered royalties on sales.
 The parties will collaborate on specified development activities, with Gilead funding certain portions of the development program.
 The lead formulation is currently being re-formulated and will undergo additional pre-clinical development work.

 As a product concept, a long-acting injectable HIV product would have the potential to provide patients with multiple benefits, including the following:

 - May improve compliance due to a less frequent dosing schedule

 - May be preferred for patients who wish to avoid the daily reminder of their disease

 - May improve patient satisfaction